neon-jungle/wagtail-birdsong/README.rst

 Filtering on contact properties
 ===============================

-You might want to only send a campaign to a subset of you ``Contact`` models.
+You might want to only send a campaign to a subset of your ``Contact`` models.
 Creating a filter using `django-filter <https://django-filter.readthedocs.io/en/master/>`_ and adding it to the ``CampaignAdmin`` allows users to filter on any property.

 ``filters.py``